mindspore-ai/docs/docs/lite/docs/source_zh_cn/train/runtime_train_cpp.md

     ```cpp
     // Assume that model is a valid model instance
-    // Assume that model has a output node named output_node_name_0.
+    // Assume that model has an output node named output_node_name_0.
     auto output_vec = model->GetOutputsByNodeName("output_node_name_0");
     // Assume that output node named output_node_name_0 has only one output tensor.
     auto out_tensor = output_vec.front();